ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {{-json}} is also viewed as a tree of nodes.
 Each node, in turn, holds a value.
-Furthernodes within each value are the elements of Arrays and the member values of objects and are themselves Values.
+Furthernodes within each value are the elements of Arrays and the member values of objects and are themselves values.
 (The type of the value held by a node is may also be referred to as the type of the node.)